FabMo/fabmo-cad-app/README.md

 ###Simple Press-Fit Joint

-This project is designed for machining plywood with a material thickness slightly less than 1/4" (~0.248") and using a 1/8" endmill to make a simple press fit joint.
+This project is designed for machining plywood with a material thickness slightly less than 1/4" (~0.248") and using a 1/8" endmill to make a simple press-fit joint.

 ```
 rect0,0,1,0.75